Trump defends court nominee: 'I am with him all the way'

 “For people to come out of the woodwork from 36 years ago, and 30 years ago and never mention it - all of a sudden it happens,” Trump said.
 “In my opinion it’s totally political.
 It’s totally political.”

 The controversy over Kavanaugh is unfolding just weeks before Nov.
-6 congressional elections in which Democrats are trying to take control of Congress from Trump’s fellow Republicans.
+6 congressional elections in which Democrats are trying to take control of Congress from Trump’s fellow Republicans, against a backdrop of the #MeToo movement fighting sexual harassment and assault.

+Ford, a psychology professor at Palo Alto University in California, has said Kavanaugh sexually assaulted her in 1982 when both were high school students in Maryland.
+She accused him of attacking her and trying to remove her clothing while he was drunk at a party when he was 17 years old and she was 15.

+In a television interview on Monday, White House senior adviser Kellyanne Conway said the White House took the allegations seriously and that Ramirez should contact the committee if she also wants to testify.